AdviceFeatures

 Charged at home, an EV can cost as little as 2p per mile to ‘fuel’, compared with around 15p per mile for a petrol car.

-So if you have bought or are considering buying an EV and you have off-street parking, a home charger is a no-brainer.
-But it can also seem like a confusing process, so we’ve set out to explain everything you need to know about having a home charger installed, from how much it costs to how to choose the right wallbox for you.
+So if you have bought or are considering buying an EV and you have off-street parking, a home charger is an obvious choice.
+But it can also seem like a confusing process.

 What speed of charger do I need?

-For the vast majority of people, a 7.2kW home charger is the best option.
-You can charge an EV using a 3.6kW device which is cheaper to buy and install, but will take nearly 18 hours to charge a 64kWh battery.
-A 7.2kW device halves this without requiring any major upgrade to your home’s wiring.
-There are some 22kW chargers available, which are three times faster than a 7.2kW, but these require a three-phase electricity supply, which most domestic properties don’t have and which costs thousands of pounds to set up.
+For the vast majority of people, a 7.2kW charger is the best option, as well as the most common.
+You can charge an EV using a 3.6kW charger which is cheaper to buy and install, but will take nearly 18 hours to fill a 64kWh battery.
+A 7.2kW device halves this without requiring any major upgrade.

-How much does it cost to fit a home charger?
+How much does fitting a home charger cost?

 The location of your charger can also add costs.
-If it needs to be a long way from the main feed, you will need extra cabling to connect it, as well as potentially a standalone mounting point.
+If it needs to be a long way from the main feed, you will need extra cabling, as well as potentially a standalone mounting point.

 Choosing the right wallbox

 For most of us, cost is a key factor in choosing a wallbox.
-Basic models start at less than £500 for something like a WaEV, while high-end designer models like the Andersen A2 can set you back more than £1,500.
+Basic models start at around £500 for something like a WaEV, while high-end designer models like the Andersen A2 can set you back more than £1,500 (and that’s before the Porsche paint-matching service).

-A mid-level unit such as the Ohme Home Pro, which supports solar panels, home batteries and multicar charging, is in the region of £1,000 including installation.
+The Ohme Home Pro, which I had installed, supports solar panel integration, home batteries and multicar charging and cost £999 including installation.

 When deciding on the right charger there are various elements to consider: